Beef Stroganoff

 Ladle scooping up some beef stroganoff from the pot to show chunky beef and mushrooms garnished with fresh herbs.

-How to store & reheat beef stroganoff
+How do I store and reheat beef stroganoff?

-Allow the stroganoff to cool completely before transferring it to an airtight container to store in the fridge or freezer.
+Allow the stroganoff to cool completely before transferring it to an airtight container to store in the fridge for up to 3-4 days.
+To reheat, add to a pot over medium-low heat until heated through or warm in the microwave with a vented cover to avoid splattering.

-Can I freeze dutch oven beef stroganoff?
+Can I freeze stroganoff?

 Yes, you can freeze beef stroganoff (without noodles).
 Allow it to cool completely and store it in a container, freezing for up to 3 months.
 Thaw in the refrigerator and then reheat on the stove.